 Siblings of children with disabilities meet to address the good and not-so-good parts of having a sibling with a disability, while playing games and making new friends.
 For more information, please email Rachel Shuman at email@example.com.

 JCC Manhattan offers a range of support groups designed to help individuals and families deal constructively with the range of challenges they face.
 The combined expertise of the facilitators and the personal experiences of the participants provide community, resources, networking, strategies, therapy options, and emotional support.
 Groups include:

-- Fathers Talk: A group for fathers of children with developmental challenges
+- Father's Talk: A Group for Fathers of Children with Developmental Delays

 Click here to view a list of available support groups